predeeanuvat/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 8 Replaced the 1-6 labels of the Activity column with descriptions of the actual activities.

-9 Save down the tidy data set to the file: "total_data.txt"

-10 Extract only the variables that contain the measurements on the mean and standard deviation and save the files as "data_mean.txt" and "data_std.txt".
+9 Extract only the variables that contain the measurements on the mean ("data_mean") and standard deviation ("data_std").

-11 Group the data set by activity and subject
+10 Group the data set by activity and subject

-12 Create two new separate tidy data sets.
-One data set for the average of each variable grouped by each activity and the second data set for the average of each variable grouped by each subject.
+11 Create two new separate tidy data sets.
+One data set for the average of each variable grouped by each activity called "by-activity_mean" and the second data set for the average of each variable grouped by each subject called "by_subject_mean".